 Don-Del-Oro is one of Republic’s best mystery villains, thanks largely to his creepy mask (which really does look like some nightmarish pre-Columbian idol) and his imposing, booming voice (provided by Billy Bletcher).
 Former screen Tarzan Jim Pierce is physically intimidating as Don-Del-Oro’s lead henchman, although his fencing skills (see above) leave much to be desired and his dialogue delivery is more stolidly tough than nasty.
 Joe Molina is much more sinister in manner as the Yaqui war-chief Tarmac, while Charles King, Curley Dresden, and (especially) the mean-looking Al Taylor are very good as the other principal members of the henchman pack.
 Other thug roles are played by members of the stunt team, while Alan Gregg and Ernest Sarracino have minor but notable parts as (respectively) a captured henchman who agrees to turn informer and a disobedient henchman who’s tossed into a fire pit by Don-Del-Oro’s command.

 Paul Marion, usually a shifty henchman, is miscast as the Yaqui prince Kala in the later chapters; someone with a more commanding bearing was needed here.
-Carleton Young is excellent in his token appearances as the dignified Juarez, while Helen Mitchell is likable as the heroine’s emotional and slightly comical aunt; Guy D’Ennery is also good in his brief turn as the doomed Don Francisco.
+Carleton Young is excellent in his token appearances as the grave and dignified Presidente, although his character (as aforementioned) is temporally misplaced–and also has nothing in common with the ruthless, self-seeking Juarez of actual history.
+Helen Mitchell is likable as the heroine’s emotional and slightly comical aunt; Guy D’Ennery is also good in his brief turn as the doomed Don Francisco.
 Jerry Frank is one of Don-Del-Oro’s throne guards, Bud Geary has a bit as a thug, and song-writer Eddie Cherkose (author of “We Ride” lyrics) appears as a guitar-player who serves as the villains’ messenger.
 The marvelous ham Theodore Lorch is sadly reduced to a background part as a Council member, Jason Robards Sr. pops up as a cantina proprietor, and Clayton Moore can be glimpsed (very briefly) as a member of Zorro’s Legion in Chapter Eleven (he’s one of the volunteers chosen to aid in the rescue of Kala).